methodswithclass/gravity-accelerometer-example/README.md

 must attach accel.motion() to the window.ondevicemotion function, this is the heart of the mechanism to detect device motion.

-for proper usage, a calibration mechanism should be implemented. different devices have different coordinate systems and sensetivities.
+for proper usage, a calibration mechanism that edits the globals object accordingly should be implemented. different devices have different coordinate systems and sensetivities.